JDestefano11/Recipe-App/learning_journal.md

 2. Creating more complex, interactive command-line applications
 3. Implementing search functionality in Python
 4. Better understanding of nested data structures and how to manipulate them

+## Date: 10/06/2024

+### Object-Oriented Programming in Python: Recipe Management System

+#### What I learned today:

+1. Class Definition and Object Creation:

+   - Defined a Recipe class with attributes like name, ingredients, cooking time, and difficulty.
+   - Created multiple recipe objects (Pasta Carbonara, Simple Salad, Banana Smoothie, Cake).

+2. Encapsulation:

+   - Used private attributes and public methods to access and modify recipe data.
+   - Implemented getter and setter methods for name and cooking time.

+3. Methods Implementation:

+   - Created methods like add_ingredients(), calculate_difficulty(), and search_ingredient().
+   - Implemented a special method **str**() for string representation of recipes.

+4. Class Variables:

+   - Used a class variable all_ingredients to keep track of all unique ingredients across recipes.

+5. Method Overloading:

+   - Implemented add_ingredients() method to accept variable number of arguments.

+6. Abstraction:

+   - Created methods like calculate_difficulty() to hide complex logic from the user.

+7. Search Functionality:
+   - Implemented a recipe_search() function to search recipes based on ingredients.

+#### Challenges faced:

+1. Designing the class structure to efficiently represent recipes.
+2. Implementing the logic for calculating recipe difficulty.
+3. Ensuring that the all_ingredients list stays updated and avoids duplicates.

+#### How I overcame these challenges:

+1. Carefully planned the Recipe class attributes and methods before implementation.
+2. Used conditional statements to implement the difficulty calculation logic.
+3. Implemented a case-insensitive check for ingredients to avoid duplicates in all_ingredients.

+#### New skills acquired:

+1. Creating and working with classes and objects in Python.
+2. Implementing various OOP concepts like encapsulation and abstraction.
+3. Using class variables to store data shared across all instances.
+4. Implementing search functionality within a collection of objects.